meritt/twtcst/Readme.md

 **filter** implement [Twitter Streaming API](http://dev.twitter.com/docs/api/1.1/post/statuses/filter).
 It has three arguments: `validate`, `beautify` and callback.
 Filter cause callback and passed new tweet to it every time new tweet appears in Twitter Stream.
 The filter pass to callback two options: `error` and `tweet`.

+> **Warning**: you can open only one stream per account!
+If you open the second
+> stream, the first stream disconnects.

 ```js
 twitter.filter(validate, beautify, function(error, tweet) {
   if (tweet) {